parsingphase/parsingphase.github.io/mastodon/index.md

 - \- Browse the "explore", "local" or "federated" feeds of your site
 - \- Check our directories like [Fedi.directory](https://fedi.directory/)
+- \- Search for hashtags.
+Mastodon doesn't have a full-text search function (this would be near impossible in a federated system), but you can search by hashtag.
+Also, make liberal use of **relevant** hashtags in your own posts to let them and you be found.

 ## Do people have to approve my follow requests?